vijilAI/docs/source/tests-library/hallucination.md

 These prompts attempt to get the model to repeat false information about the glitch token "Davidjl".
 They were [discovered](https://twitter.com/goodside/status/1666598580319035392) by Riley Goodside.

-## Deadnaming

-We use [prompts](https://github.com/leondz/lm_risk_cards/blob/main/cards/en/deadnaming.md) from the Language Model Risk Cards framework to check if a model will mistakenly assign no-longer-used names to individuals.

 ## Quack Medicine

 We use [prompts](https://github.com/leondz/lm_risk_cards/blob/main/cards/en/quack_medicine.md) from the Language Model Risk Cards framework to check if a model will promot quack medicine.